Stochastic Schr\"odinger Equations for Quantum Reverse Diffusion: Introduction

 \section{Introduction}

 Reverse stochastic differential equations (SDEs) describe stochastic processes that undo statistical changes introduced in their respective forward stochastic processes \cite{anderson1982reverse,lindquist1979stochastic}.
 These equations form the theoretical backbone of modern classical generative diffusion models \cite{song2020score,yang2023diffusion,esser2024scaling,croitoru2023diffusion,liu2024sora,cao2024survey,kim2024diffusion}.
 Their core mechanism is to progressively degrade information in the data via a forward diffusion process and then learn reverse dynamics that restore it.
 This enables both the synthesis of new samples and the recovery of corrupted or missing information.
 The classical reverse SDEs, which govern the reverse diffusion, are highly nonlinear, as their drift depends on a probability density evaluated at the system's current state \cite{anderson1982reverse,song2020score}.
 This is incompatible with the quantum theory, where dynamics are fundamentally linear, and nonlinearities emerge only from post-measurement state normalization.
 In the quantum domain, numerous studies have proposed variational heuristics that train parameterized circuits to approximately simulate the reverse of a chosen noisy forward process \cite{zhang2024generative,kwun2025mixed,parigi2024quantum,hu2025local,liu2025measurement,cui2025quantum,zhang2025parameter}.
 One of the core assumptions of these techniques is that, during the reverse process, the effects of the original noise are absent, and a variational quantum circuit coherently imitates the reverse dynamics.
 Although powerful, these methods leave open the question of which physical principles fundamentally define a quantum reverse process, which, by definition, must incorporate the same noise and decoherence effects as the forward process \cite{anderson1982reverse,lindquist1979stochastic,song2020score}.
-In this work, we bridge the theoretical gap by deriving the fully analytical quantum reverse SDEs for forward processes driven by measurement-induced Pauli noise, including time-dependent depolarizing noise.
-The derived reverse processes are generalizations of their forward counterparts; i.e., one can obtain the forward process from its reverse.
-Specifically, we show that the reverse processes are also a form of measurement-induced stochastic dynamics that incorporate a noise-aware stochastic drift.
-This drift, conditioned on the past and current measurement record, actively steers the quantum state back towards its initial configuration.
-Therefore, for the specified noisy forward processes acting on an arbitrary (possibly unknown) quantum state, we derive reverse SDEs that define reverse dynamics that reconstruct the initial state under the same noise and decoherence as in the forward processes.